gillet-thomas/SWIN/README.md

 ```bash
 docker compose up --build
 ```

-This provides a ready-to-use interface to interact with the trained model directly from your browser.
+After the services are up, you can access the application through your browser at http://localhost:80.
+This provides a nice interface to directly interact with the trained model.

 ---

 ## 📊 Visualizations